thiloplanz/glulx-typescript/tools/chester/README.md

-## chester - node engineWrapper CLI utility
+## chester - FyreVM command line utility

 This is a command line tool that allows the author to test a FyreVM based Glulx story one turn at a time.